 A two-year master degree at Uppsala University consists of 120 credits.
 In total 60 of these credits must be in your main field of study.
 A degree project of at least 30 credits must be included in the degree.
 In order to obtain a master within any of our programmes you must also check the requirements for your degree project, since those may differ between different programmes.
 You can find all the syllabuses and studyplans at the faculty web pages.

 Application to master programmes

-If you are a citizen within the EU/EEA region you do not need a visa for studying in Sweden and you can apply until April 15.
+If you are a citizen within the EU/EEA region you do not need a visa for studying in Sweden and you can apply from October 18 to January 17.
 You are eligible to be admitted if you fulfil all requirements, which are listed under the respective programme and specialication, and can show proof of a finished Bachelor´s degree at the latest when the programme starts (in late August).
-Still, it is prefered that you apply already for the January 15 deadline, since the handling of your application in that case is simplified.
-Note!
-The application process starts already in late October.

-For Swedish and Nordic students, or international students that already have a permanent residence permit valid in Sweden, application deadline to the master programmes is also April 15.
+For Swedish and Nordic students, or international students that already have a permanent residence permit valid in Sweden, application deadlines are the same as for EU/EEA students.

 Applications are handled through the Swedish Council for Higher Education via their website www.universityadmissions.se.

 You can find answers to your questions in our FAQ.

 The master's programme in bioinformatics combines biology, computer science, and mathematics to solve biological questions with the help of cutting edge computing.

 This master's programme has nine specialisations, from molecular biology to ecology.
 There are ample opportunities for individual selection of courses, to prepare for a career in e.g. biotech industry, governmental organisations or for academic research.